George Spencer Academy: 2010–2018

+2018–onwards

+In November 2019, Boris Johnson visited the school to try out Pottery in the school's art class.

+Rushcliffe School joined the Spencer Academies Trust (previously the Trent Academies Group) in September 2018.
+The school officially became an academy in August 2012 and was later renamed Rushcliffe Spencer Academy in August 2021 to align with the trust's brand.

 Academic performance and achievements

 Known for its reputatable GCSE and A-Level results, the academy received the second-best set of GCSE results from the Nottinghamshire LEA, tied with Rushcliffe School and behind Southwell Minster School.
 In 2010, Ofsted graded George Spencer "outstanding", the school having passed all 27 of the criteria.
 This grade was maintained in 2015.
 The sixth form was awarded a good alongside the outstanding grade of the academy in 2015.